-Every patient at Holy Name Medical Center has a story to tell, our patients are fascinating individuals who inspire us to do our jobs.
-Patient stories are the story of Holy Name Medical Center here are just a few of them.
+Every patient at Holy Name Medical Center has a story to tell.
+Our patients are fascinating individuals who are constantly inspiring us.
+Patient narratives tell the story of Holy Name.
+Here are just a few of them.

 A Unique BirthPlace Experience

 By the time she arrived at Holy Name Medical Center for a scheduled c-section, Mabel Acevedo had accepted the fact that her husband, United States Army Staff Sergeant, Emilio Acevedo,III, could not be with her, because he was deployed to...

 Maret Asaro's feet flapped occasionally when she walked and she had some numbness in her legs and hands but she wasn't too concerned - she figured it was a pinched nerve somewhere.
 But one day while driving she lost her sight whenever she looked down.

 Twins Born at HNMC's BirthPlace